 On the Sundays of Lent the first reading presents moments in the History of Salvation.
 This Sunday we hear about Samuel anointing the young David.

-We continue to read from John's Gospel on this fourth Sunday.
-The healing of a man born blind is another account about people coming to believe in Jesus.
+We continue to read from John's Gospel on this fifth Sunday.
+The raising of Lazarus is also about people coming to believe in Jesus.

 Paul Crowley